Michelle Obama Hair Hoopla: ‘Natural’ Or More Like The ‘Emperor’s New Clothes’? [Opinion]

 The Emperor’s New Clothes is an old tale about a couple of men pulling one over on an emperor.
 This emperor was so into clothes that he had something new to wear for every hour of the day.
 These two men told him they had the finest fabric in the world with a special magic to them.
 They told the emperor that the clothes they would make for him could only be visible to his loyal supporters.
 If someone couldn’t see his new clothes, then they were against him.

-The fake tailors embarked on making these clothes, with the emperor sending his faithful servants to the their tailor shop to bring back updates.
+The fake tailors embarked on making these clothes, with the emperor sending his faithful servants to their tailor shop to bring back updates.
 Everyone who went for a progress report on the clothes couldn’t see a thing, but the fake tailors looked as if they were sewing.
 His servants knew if they told the emperor they saw nothing, this would mean they weren’t his loyal followers.
 So all of them would spin an elaborate tale of these beautiful new clothes being made.

 "Emperor: Emperors don't stick their necks out.
 They stick someone elses."
 The Emperor's New Clothes Hans Christian Andersen pic.twitter.com/HyoCtwjQi4